bjaan/AMPi-Service/README.md

 # Required software

 * Raspbian GNU/Linux 10 (buster)
-* Node.js 13.5.0+ for running the service - installed from the Raspbian repository using `apt get install node`
+* Node.js 13.5.0+ for running the service - installed from the Raspbian repository using `sudo apt-get install node`
 * [Shairport Sync](https://github.com/mikebrady/shairport-sync) 3.3.8+ for Airplay playback.
 Build according the [instructions](https://github.com/mikebrady/shairport-sync/blob/master/INSTALL.md) on its GitHub.
 (3.3.7rc2 has a bug that does not create the metadata pipe)
+* Samba service to have a WINS local host name eg. `ampi.local` - installed from the Raspbian repository using `sudo apt-get install samba`, `sudo nano /etc/samba/smb.conf`, set `wins support = yes` and run `sudo service smbd restart`, see [link](https://www.raspberrypi.org/forums/viewtopic.php?t=213401)
+* Pianobar - installed from the Raspbian repository using `sudo apt-get install pianobar`

 # Configuration changes